sharur7/MAGICARDS/README.md

 # MAGICARDS
-It is a card game completely made using HTML, CSS and JAVASCRIPT.
+It is a card game completely made using HTML, CSS and JAVASCRIPT. <br>
-To play this game please open the magicard html file in your browser.
+To play this game please open the magicards.html file in your browser. <br>
 ENJOY!!!